xiyinmsu/python-wider_eval/README.md

 # python-wider_eval
-Python scripts for WiderFace Evaluation.
+Python script for WIDER FACE evaluation.

 ## Introduction:
-This script converts the official evaluation scripts on WiderFace from MATLAB to Python.
+This script converts the official evaluation scripts on WIDER FACE from MATLAB to Python.
-Most variable and function names are reused from the MATLAB scripts to make things easier to understand.
+The same logic is followed with most variable and function names reused from the MATLAB scripts to make it easier to understand.
-Also, some logics are simplified to speed up the inference time.
+Some logics are simplified to speed up the inference time and we observe a 2.5x speed up compared to the MATLAB scripts.
 The evaluation script can be run in both Python2 and Python3.

 ## Usage:
-**1. Clone the repository. **
+**1. Clone the repository.**
 ```bash
 git clone https://github.com/xiyinmsu/python-wider_eval.git
 cd python-wider_eval/